 This survey indicates that with a few modifications such as increased sampling density, additional analyzed elements and expanded analytical techniques, there may be some potential in using a reconnaissance scale well water sampling program for geologic interpretation purposes.

 Please note: Best results in viewing these reports will be obtained by saving the files to a location of your choice and opening with Adobe Reader or Acrobat.
 Some report information may not display as a result of opening with Acrobat directly from a web browser.

 These reports have been scanned in and applied with optical character recognition (OCR) which electronically translates the scanned image printed text into machine-encoded text.
 This allows users to then search the document by keywords in Adobe Reader or Acrobat software.

-Report 236: Plates 1-12: Reside on microfiche at the MN DNR Hibbing office.
+Report 236: Plates 1-12: Reside on microfiche at the DNR Hibbing office.

-See MN DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic MN DNR lake and stream sediment survey reports including report 236.
+See DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic DNR lake and stream sediment survey reports including report 236.